RealOrangeOne/theorangeone.net/content/projects/django-sri.md

 SRI has been around for a while, as has Django, but no one has put the two together it seems.
 That's where [`django-sri`](https://github.com/{{< param "repo" >}}/) comes in.

-By installing and configuring it correctly, you're given a new `sri_static` template tag, which outputs a fully formed `script` or `link` tag, with the required integrity checks setup.
+By installing and configuring it correctly, you're given a new `sri_static` template tag, which outputs a fully formed `script` or `link` tag, with the required integrity checks set up.

 ```
 {% sri_static "index.js" %} <!-- Will output "<script src='/static/index.js' integrity='sha256-...'></script>" -->